cybercog/laravel-optimus/README.md

 Now you can type hint your model in a route closure or controller and Laravel will use the encoded ID to query the database.

-Note that implicit route model binding requires Laravel's `SubstituteBindings` middleware, which is part of the `web` middleware group.
+*Note: Implicit route model binding requires Laravel's `Illuminate\Routing\Middleware\SubstituteBindings` middleware, which is part of the `web` middleware group.*

 ```php
 Route::get('url/to/{model}', function (YourModel $model) {